levente-1/MO-U-Net/README.md

 ### Training

 Modify "BaseOptions.py" to set directory for preprocessed data and training configurations.
-Training and test sets are split on the fly, with their respective IDs saved as train_ids.npy & test_ids.npy in the pre-specified "id_path" directory.

 ### Prediction